Major in Government

 The six electives must include a second course in political theory and at least one Department Seminar (generally taken in the junior or senior year).
 Both Department Seminars and political theory electives are searchable by attribute in the Class Schedule Search page; the attributes are “College/GOVT: Dept Seminar” and “College/GOVT: Pol Theory,” respectively.

-Any course cross-listed with Government in the Schedule of Classes counts as an elective in the major.
+Any course with the Attribute X-List GOVT in the Schedule of Classes counts as an elective in the major.
 The director of undergraduate studies may approve up to two other courses for Government major elective credit, if the course meets department standards.

 Integrated Writing Requirement